Rehanon-Mackenzie/murder-who-wrote-quiz/README.md

 * #F2C57C is a warm beige and the colour of Columbo's raincoat once it's had a good wash.
 * #628B48 is a woodland green and captures the landscape of many of the locations in Midsomer Murders.
 * #D00000 is a brilliant red and the colour of book that forms the iconic title sequence to each episode of Murder She Wrote.

+The background for each page is #F2C57C as it provides a good contrast with the text.
+H1

 ![Colour Palette](/documentation/Murder%20Who%20Wrote%20colour%20palette.png)